By Laura Zapata and Laura Corso

 By investing in utility-scale renewable power here in the U.S., company executives have the assurance that they can visit their projects and ‘kick the tires.’
 They can accelerate the greening of the electric grid, providing cascading benefits to local communities.
 And now, thanks to a recent partnership, companies can rely on the latest AI-powered insights and emissions research to track and verify the real-time impact of new renewable projects on the grid.

 This tech partnership builds on the concept of “emissionality.”
-Building new renewable projects in regions with disproportionately dirty grid regions that are oversaturated with fossil fuels achieves greater avoided emissions.
+Building new renewable projects in regions with disproportionately carbon intense grid regions that are oversaturated with fossil fuels achieves greater avoided emissions.
 Ensuring that new projects directly replace fossil fuels like coal and natural gas effectively clears carbon from the grid for the next 40 years, or the lifetime of a utility-scale project.
 Companies can access unparalleled insights into how much carbon emissions those renewable projects accrue over time, allowing insights well beyond the initial transaction.
 For example, Boston University used emissionality analysis to invest in a wind farm in South Dakota, which will more than double their carbon emissions reduction impact based on location.

 Traditionally, companies and organizations wanting to invest in renewable energy projects have had few options available.
 It’s often only those in the upper echelon, such as Google, Apple, or P&G, who have the appetite to sign on to 15- 30-year agreements and the credit rating available for banks to agree to finance utility-scale solar projects through a Power Purchase Agreement (PPA).
 Alternately, companies can purchase Renewable Energy Credits (RECs) to match their electricity demand.
 However, these RECs do not directly finance new renewable energy projects, drawing instead from renewable energy sources that may have been in operation for years.